rethinkdb/www/_posts/2016-03-30-rethinkdb-performance-report.md

 hero_image: 2016-03-30-performance-report-2-1-5.png
 ---

-This report describes a recent effort that the RethinkDB team took to measure our database product of the same name, RethinkDB, under variable different workloads and in different clustering configurations.
+This report describes a recent effort that the RethinkDB team took to measure our database product, RethinkDB, under different workloads and in different clustering configurations.
 We seek to provide a general overview of RethinkDB’s performance metrics for a variety of workloads and potential use cases.
 In this report some of the questions we’ll address include:

 * What sort of performance can I expect from a RethinkDB cluster?
 * How well does RethinkDB scale?